Conversation with a Cupboard Man

 The film was entered into the main competition at the 50th edition of the Venice Film Festival.
 It also won the Special Jury Prize at the 1993 Polish Film Festival.

 Plot

 Charles sits for hours in a wardrobe in a rented room on the attic, looking back on his whole life.
-He was brought up by a single mother who loved his only child with a sick desperate feeling and limited all his world to her own person.
+He was brought up by a single mother who loved her only child with a sick desperate feeling and limited all his world to her own person.
 Charles' tragedy began with his adolescence.
-It made his mother aware of her feminity that resulted in her new marriage.
+It made his mother aware of her femininity that resulted in her new marriage.
 Together with a new husband she decided to send the boy to a school for retarded children.
 Upon leaving the school Charles starts to seek his longing mother who moved out, in a meanwhile, not giving any address...